Azure/app-service-linux-docs/Runtime_Support/dot_net_core.md

 App Service upgrades the underlying .NET runtime and SDK of your application as part of the regular platform updates.
 As a result of this update, your application will be automatically updated to the latest patch version available in the platform for the configured minor version of your app.

+### .NET 5 End of Official Support

+Once a version of Node has reached it's end of support no new critical or security fixes will be available.

+In May, 2022 .NET 5 will no longer be offered as an option in the create process for App Service.
+Existing apps targeting .NET 5 will not be affected.
+We recommend migrating your application to .NET 6 when available in November.
+See our guidance [below](#how-to-update-your-app-to-target-a-different-version-of-dotnet) to target a new version.

 ### End of Life

 Once a version of .NET Core has reached it's end of life (EOL) it will no longer be available from Runtime Stack selection dropdown.